 Tip #6.
 Don’t be hesitant to help pollination along.

 This step I completely forgot to do.
 Even though I am a self-professed indoor gardener.
-I am very embarrassed.
+Which makes me very embarrassed.

 About two months ago, our lemon tree was covered in lovely, fragrant flowers.
 And only one turned into a lemon.
 I didn’t figure it out until I was reviewing how to prune the Meyer lemon tree for this article and saw that you need to hand pollinate your lemon tree if it’s exclusively indoors.
 Well duh.
 That’s something I should really have know.